MathewBravo/Low-Latency-Applications/Designing-Twitch.md

 - Encoding
    -  Video encoding translates raw video data into a format suitable for streaming over the internet.
 The complexity of the codec, the quality settings, and the efficiency of the encoder hardware/software play a role in this latency.
 For instance, hardware-accelerated encoding might be faster than software-based encoding.
 Similarly, encoding at higher resolutions and bit rates may also take more time, adding to the delay.

+## How to Stream With Low Latency

+As mentioned earlier RTMP and the related RTSP (S = Streaming, else same), are two examples of non-http protocols.
+RTSP works on the application layer and comes equipped with pausing and capabilities to support multiple data streams.
+It has however fallen out of favour since it is incompatible with HTTP and unusable by web-based streaming applications.
+RTMP was the gold standard once upon a time until recently when its scaling issues were exposed and it began to be replaced by more modern solutions.

+These more modern solutions come in the form of HTTP-based protocols.
+HLS, HTTP Live Streaming, use segmentation and CDN / web services to provide low latency live streaming applications that remain feature rich while still scaling better than RTMP.
+DASH, Dynamic Adaptive Streaming over HTTP is another such protocol that works in a very similar way.
+These protocols do come with minimum latency, however, equal to the amount of time a segment of video represents since for a segment to be played the entire segment must first be received.

+The new standard is WebRTC.
+This peer-to-peer protocol allows for millisecond latency and has incredible browser support.
+## Why Twitch uses RTMP and HLS

+As I've talked about elsewhere there are Latency Sensitive Applications and Latency Critical Applications.
+Twitch finds itself falling into the first grouping.

+Twitch utilizes RTMP for video ingest, which allows support for ABS (Adaptive Bitrate Streaming) allowing streamers to adjust the quality of their streams based on their network conditions.
+Whilst also utilizing HLS for to-viewer streaming.HLS is more scalable, works well with CDNs, is supported by virtually all modern devices, and allows for adaptive bitrate streaming on the viewer's side.

+But why not WebRTC?
+WebRTC is designed for real-time communications and is primarily used for video calls, video conferences, and some live streaming scenarios.
+It offers ultra-low latency but has its challenges in scalability for large audiences, which makes it less ideal for platforms like Twitch that cater to massive concurrent viewerships.
+However, platforms that prioritize ultra-low latency, like some esports broadcasts or interactive streams, might look into WebRTC or similar solutions.

+In summary, Twitch uses RTMP for stream ingest, and other protocols like HLS for delivering those streams to a wide audience.
+This hybrid approach leverages the strengths of each protocol instead of bearing the negatives of relying on a single solution to the problem.